zshwuhan/dica-light/README.md

 the **orthogonal joint diagonalization algorithm** (jd), and the **tensor power method** (tpm).

-Overall, (a) the theoretical part of the project is [here](http://www.di.ens.fr/~apodosin/dica-project.html) and (b) the project contains Matlab/C++ implementation of the algorithms
+Overall, (a) the theoretical part of the project is [here](http://www.di.ens.fr/~apodosin/dica-project.html) and (b) the project contains Matlab/C++ implementation of the algorithms discussed in the paper
 * A. Podosinnikova, F. Bach, and S. Lacoste-Julien.
 [Rethinking LDA: Moment Matching for Discrete ICA](http://arxiv.org/abs/1507.01784).
 NIPS, 2015.